 If you want to zip-line or take a ride in the ski simulator at the base of the ski jump, you can also get a discount with the Oslo Pass.

 Although we love zip-lining and have zip-lined before in Costa Rica, we didn’t do it at Holmenkollen because we were traveling with a toddler and logistically it wouldn’t have worked.

 We did however, take our 3-year-old in the ski simulator and we all enjoyed the experience.

 Other things to do in Oslo with kids

-As with most of our other trips, we didn’t have time to visit all the Oslo attractions that we would have liked.
-If you have more time in the Norway capital here are a few other things to do in Oslo with kids.
+As with most of our other trips, we didn’t have time to visit all the Oslo attractions for kids that we would have liked to visit.
+If you have more time in the Norwegian capital, here are a few other things to do in Oslo with kids.

 Olso Opera House

-One of the most photographed attractions in Oslo, the Opera House isn’t just great for those looking to take in an opera.
+One of the most photographed attractions in Oslo, the Opera House isn’t just great for those looking to take in an opera or ballet performance.
 On warm days, it’s a great place to enjoy lunch outside while overlooking the water.

 International Museum of Children’s Art

 If your kiddos love art, then the International Museum of Children’s Art is a great place for a budding artist to truly get inspired.
 See works of art from around the world solely created by kids.